ShoeShime/WorkLife/README.md

 ## Contributions
 Contributions are welcome!
 Please submit a pull request or open an issue to discuss any changes.

+## FIXME
+Make the application updates the amount of hours left overtime

 ## TODO
 Add a navbar at the top for
    Calendar